BENLAKHDHER/restaurant/README.md

 ### What You're Aiming For

-Your task is to create a basic webpage for a fictional restaurant menu.
+Your task is to create a basic webpage for a <strong>fictional restaurant menu<strong>.
 Use HTML to structure the content and include some common elements like headings, paragraphs, lists, and links.

 Here are the specifications for your restaurant menu webpage: